ChifiSource/ChifiDocs.jl/modules/toolips/ToolipsSession/2_events.md

 ## ComponentModifier callbacks
 The main feature that `ToolipsSession` provides to `Toolips` is full-stack '`ComponentModifier`' callbacks.
 These are callbacks which call the server, as opposed to operating exclusively on a client.
-For example, the popup documentation you are reading like this `sample` are added to the page using a `ComponentModifier` callback, the callback calls the server and generates a documentation popup for the name associated with that popup, in this case "sample".
+For example, the popup documentation you are reading like `this` are added to the page using a `ComponentModifier` callback, the callback calls the server and generates a documentation popup for the name associated with that popup, in this case "sample".

 Callbacks are registered `Events`, which we create by calling `on` or `bind` on a `Component` or a `Connection`.
 ```docstrings